berkanegrice/Non-Official-MagmaAPI/README.md

 To achive IDE capability;
 * Download and install magma packages on sublime text
 * Create a new build system
-* Configure a buid system using `Non-Official-MagmaAPI`
+* Configure a build system using `Non-Official-MagmaAPI`